EN JP

 Store them in a special case or bag and keep them in a cool place out of direct sunlight.

-Also, when storing sanshin upright, be careful not to let it fall over.
+When storing the sanshin upright, be careful not to let it fall over.

 It is recommended that you have your sanshin inspected by a professional once a year.

-In particular, replacing or adjusting the strings may require specialized skills.
+In particular, adjustments, including the replacement of karakui (pegs), may require specialized skills.

-Daily care and regular maintenance are essential for the longevity of your sanshin.
+Daily care and regular maintenance are essential to ensure the longevity of your sanshin.

-By taking good care of your beloved instrument, you will be able to enjoy its beautiful tone for many years to come.
+By taking good care of it, you will be able to enjoy its beautiful tone for many years to come.

 LIST